Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 ### Layout

-The layout of the single page is simple:
+The layout of the single page:

 ```txt
 ┌──────────────────────────────────────────────────────────────┐